anthonyborriello/alcatel_ik40v_script/README.md

 # Alcatel SMS Storage Checker

 This script retrieves and analyzes the SMS storage status of an Alcatel device via its web API.
+Currently, it only checks for unread messages and reports and provides warnings if storage is almost full.

 ## Features
 - Retrieves SMS storage details from the device.